 5 Compelling Jewelry Photography Tips for Social Media

 1. Practice the Rule of Thirds

 The Rule of Thirds is one of the basic principles of photography where you frame your shots by horizontally and vertically breaking down your jewelry image into thirds, giving you a total of nine parts.
 Position the points of focus along any of its intersection points as it helps the viewers interact with and focus on the subject more naturally.

-#2.
-Explore a variety of angles
+2. Explore a variety of angles

 Challenge your creative perspective by exploring a variety of camera angles.
 Playing with different camera angles is relatively easy.
-All you have to do is to position your camera lower or higher than the jewelry to change the style of the photo.
+All you have to do is position your camera lower or higher than the jewelry to change the style of the photo.

-#3.
-Background and context are key elements you shouldn’t miss
+3. Background and context are key elements you shouldn’t miss

 Further, add more life to your jewelry products by taking in-context photos.
 This will make your jewelry more desirable to your customers as it helps them visualize how the product would look on them and how it would make them feel if it were their own.
-In-context photos are so powerful as it can alter the meaning you wanted your photos to convey.
+In-context photos are so powerful that they can alter the meaning you want your photos to convey.
 It’s necessary that you’re critical of the background, and that you only use backgrounds that add value to your subject.
 This way, the photos will help the viewers enjoy your subject and establish a meaningful connection with it.

-#4.
-Think out of the box before you crop
+4. Think out of the box before you crop

 “The world just does not fit conveniently into the format of a 35mm camera.” – W. Eugene Smith